OpenTextCollections/opentextcollections.github.io/index.md

 # Funding and support
-The project is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) from 2023-2026 and will thereafter be funded by a consortium of research institutions similar to Language Science Press.
+The project is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) from 2023-2026 (Projektnummer 517860213) and will thereafter be funded by a consortium of research institutions similar to Language Science Press.
 The project is based at the Berlin-Brandenburgische Akademie der Wissenschaften (BBAW, Berlin-Brandenburg Academy of Sciences and Humanities).

 # Project team
 Sebastian Nordhoff, Christian Döhler, Mandana Seyfeddinipur